PhucHauDeveloper/L340_15IRH_Hackintosh/README.md

   Audio (worked fine, layout 18).

-  Battery (it can last 2 hours thanks to CPUFriend, with a weak battery (3429 mAh) ).
+  Battery (Can use 2 to 3 hours depending on the task, thanks to CPUFriend, with a weak battery (3342 mAh) ).

+  Disk (Samsung nvme 970 should turn off TRIM to avoid hard drive error every time it boots)

+  SecureBoot (work with 1s delay using Super UEFIinSecureBoot Disk)

   Camera, USB, iSevice(iMess, Facetime, Airplay, Sidecar, Handoff, AirDrop, Universal Clipboard), etc.